mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 });
 ```

 And with this, we can get all the posts for the given months and the given year.
-Now we can read this parameters just like before.
+Now we can read these parameters just like before.
 So *request.params.year* or *month*.
-For this demo, let me show you how the *request.params* object looks like.
+For this demo, let me show you how the *request.params* object looks like;

 ```javascript
 app.get('/api/posts/:year/:month', (req, res) => {